-Includes counts of cases of SAB for each public hospital covered by SAB surveillance arrangements.
-For some states and territories, there is less than 100% coverage of public hospitals.
+The dataset includes counts of cases of SAB for each public hospital covered by SAB surveillance arrangements, for some states and territories, there is less than 100% coverage of public hospitals.

-A patient-episode of SAB is defined as a positive blood culture for Staphylococcus aureus.
+A patient episode of SAB is defined as a positive blood culture for Staphylococcus aureus.
 For surveillance purposes, only the first isolate per patient is counted, unless at least 14 days has passed without a positive blood culture, after which an additional episode is recorded.